Estimated reading time: 3 minutes

 Advocates of DOJ action aimed at state and local law enforcement agencies thought to engage in civil rights violations or abusive treatment lost no time in attacking Session’s memo.
 The head of the Leadership Conference on Civil and Human Rights said Session’s memo was “designed to restrict” consent decrees and would create “increasingly higher roadblocks” that would render them “rare and ineffective.”
 That statement came from Vanita Gupta, a former head of DOJ’s Civil Rights Division under Obama.

 But the most sustained attack came about a week later, when the U.S. Civil Rights Commission, an advisory body with bipartisan presidential and Congressional appointments, issued a staff-prepared 200-page briefing report, Police Use of Force: An Examination of Modern Policing Practices.

-Besides deciding based on studying available statistics, that fairly little reliable data exists on police use of force, to say nothing of how often it is or is not justified.
-The report’s majority also recommended a variety of policy steps, including that DOJ, should “return to vigorous enforcement of constitutional policing,” making greater use of consent decrees and reinstating DOJ’s Office of Community Oriented Policing Services (COPS).
+Besides deciding based on studying available statistics, relatively little reliable data exists on police use of force, to say nothing of how often it is or is not justified.
+The report’s majority also recommended various policy steps, including that DOJ should “return to vigorous enforcement of constitutional policing,” making greater use of consent decrees, and reinstating DOJ’s Office of Community Oriented Policing Services (COPS).

 Two of the panel’s eight commissioners dissented strongly from many of the report’s conclusions, and one took no part.
-The U.S. Civil Rights Commission’s chairperson who presided over the report’s adoption and was one of the affirmative votes for it was Catherine Lhamon, who for the last few years of the Obama administration, served as head of the Department of Education’s Civil Rights Division.
+Catherine Lhamon, the U.S. Civil Rights Commission’s chairperson who presided over the report’s adoption, and was one of the affirmative votes for it.
+She previously served as head of the Department of Education’s Civil Rights Division under the Obama Administration.